-Click here if you wish to visit the Doraemon: The Revenge of Giga Zombie description page for screenshots, guides, save files, and more information.
+Click here to visit the Doraemon: The Revenge of Giga Zombie (NES) Home Page for more information.

 Never heard of Doraemon?
 That’s not particularly surprising since the anime series never made it to western shores, although the curious can find fan translations with a bit of searching.
 Speaking of fan translations, Wakdhacks was kind enough to do an English patch for this RPG back in 1999.
 I’ll be honest, this is perhaps the worst fan translation I’ve played, but I appreciate the fact that someone took the time to make it available to a wider audience and after attempting to read texts translated from Japanese into English by software, I have a great deal of respect for individuals who are able to tease a semi-coherent translation out of a Japanese game, so thanks Wakdhacks.

 As an RPG, Doreamon is somewhat mediocre, but it’s wacky sense of humor and interesting source material made for a fun ride nevertheless.
 With that in mind, I couldn’t give it a very high score, because there really isn’t much to Doraemon; the monsters, story, spells, magic system and just about every other aspect of the game are all very bland and basic, not to mention the fact that the game is very linear.
 If not for a few cool moments and it’s licensing, Doreamon would easily be a top contender for the title of “Most Boring RPG Ever”.